Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Introduction

 The first systematic treatment of time inconsistency was given by \cite{Strotz1955}, who proposed the notion of consistent planning, laying the foundation for the intra-personal game-theoretic framework.
 Building on this idea, \cite{ekeland2006being} later developed a rigorous continuous-time formalization, which in turn inspired extensive research on continuous-time control with time-inconsistent preferences.
 For example, \cite{bjork2010general} (published version \cite{Bjork2017}) established a general theoretical framework by deriving an extended HJB equation and \cite*{hu2012time,Hu2017} investigated a time-inconsistent stochastic linear–quadratic control problem.
 For further discussions and related developments， see， e.g., \cite{yan2019time}, \cite{he2021equilibrium}, \cite{Hernandez2023}, and the references therein.

-Within the Black-Scholes market model, \cite{Desmettre2023} provide a verification theorem on the intra-personal equilibrium strategies for a CRRA utility function with a general random risk aversion and, in the case of a binomial random risk aversion, characterize the equilibrium by a three-dimensional ODE system without establishing the existence and uniqueness of the solution.\footnote{This work has spurred further research extending the model to more complex settings.
-For example, \cite*{chen2025equilibrium} incorporate a regime-switching framework in which market dynamics and preferences co-evolve; \cite{WANG2025103140} study the management of the DC pension plan, providing semi-explicit solutions for a CRRA utility with a binomial random risk aversion; \cite*{he2025dynamic} establish the existence and uniqueness of the solution to an infinite-dimensional Riccati equation which characterizes the equilibrium strategies under Heston's SV model for a CRRA or CARA utility function with a general bounded random risk aversion.
-For an investigation on the corresponding pre-commitment problem, see， \ e.g., \citet{xia2024optimal}.} This technical gap is filled by \cite*{liang2025short}.
-For general random risk aversion, \cite*{liang2025short} characterize intra-personal equilibrium strategies using an integral equation.
-They establish the existence and uniqueness of the solution to the integral equation under the assumptions that the variance of the random risk aversion is finite and that the function $h$ defined in (\ref{eq:h}) below is bounded.
+Within the Black-Scholes market model, \cite{Desmettre2023} provide a verification theorem on the intra-personal equilibrium strategies for a general RRA and, in the case of a two-point distributed RRA, characterize the equilibrium by a three-dimensional ODE system without establishing the existence and uniqueness of the solution.\footnote{This work has spurred further research extending the model to more complex settings.
+For example, \cite*{chen2025equilibrium} incorporate a regime-switching framework in which market dynamics and preferences co-evolve; \cite{aquino2025equilibrium} study a continuous-time portfolio choice problem where state-dependent preferences are determined by an exogenous factor evolving as an Itô diffusion; \cite{WANG2025103140} study the management of the DC pension plan, providing semi-explicit solutions for a two-point distributed RRA; \cite*{he2025dynamic} establish the existence and uniqueness of the solution to an infinite-dimensional Riccati equation which characterizes the equilibrium strategies under Heston's SV model for a general bounded RRA.
+For an investigation on the corresponding pre-commitment problem, see, e.g., \citet{xia2024optimal}.} This technical gap is filled by \cite*{liang2025short}.
+For a general RRA, \cite*{liang2025short} characterize intra-personal equilibrium strategies using an integral equation.
+They establish the existence and uniqueness of the solution to the integral equation under the assumptions that the variance of the RRA is finite and that the function $h$ defined in (\ref{eq:h}) below is bounded.